Hole Array Inspection and Measurement

 Proprietary CAD Auto-Align and CAD Auto-Pass/Fail tools

 The VisionGauge® Digital Optical Comparator is rapidly becoming the new standard for the inspection and measurement of turbine blade fir tree root forms in the aerospace and power generation industries.
+Learn more about how our system can improve your turbine blade quality control process.

 Download a .pdf version of this VisionGauge® Digital Optical Comparator Application note here.